Kirksten3/pagespeedhelper/README.md

 # and can switch between mobile and desktop strategy for pagespeed, default is desktop
 data = ps.query([LIST_OF_URLS], "mobile", true)
 ```
-*A note:* Each time a query is run, the errors field will get emptied and replaced, make sure the errors are copied out before running subsequent queries!

 **Parse Results:**